 - Bamboo hair is a feature of Netherton’s syndrome, which causes red, flaky skin all over your body.

 - Bamboo hair causes your hair to break easily and sometimes fall out.

 Bamboo hair, or trichorrhexis nodosa, is a hair shaft abnormality that causes your hair strands to look similar to the knots in a bamboo stalk.
 Normal, healthy hair strands appear smooth under a microscope.
 Bamboo hair appears to contain nodules, which are bumps, or evenly spaced ridges.
 It’s also referred to as trichorrhexis invaginata.

 Bamboo hair is a feature of a disease called Netherton’s syndrome.
 According to Children’s Mercy Hospital and Clinics, most cases of trichorrhexis invaginata are caused by Netherton’s syndrome, which is an inherited condition that causes red, flaky skin all over your body, and allergy problems.

 Bamboo hair can affect hair on top of your head, your eyebrows, and your eyelashes.

-The signs of bamboo hair are visible and can include:
+The symptoms of bamboo hair can include:

 - hair that breaks easily